 Linux or UNIX: ln -s /postgresdata/my_postgre_tbs_01

 /opt/postgres/11/data/pg_tblspc/16405

 Windows: mklink /J "C:\Program

+Files\PostgreSQL\11\data\pg_tblspc\16405"

-Files\PostgreSQL\11\data\pg_tblspc\16405" "P:\postgresdata\my postgre tbs 01"
+"P:\postgresdata\my postgre tbs 01"

 - 5 On the Point in Time Recovery tab, select the applicable options: - Include Recover Command File with Restore: If you want to generate a Recovery Command file, select this option.
 In the Recovery Command File Location box, enter the complete path to the location where the Recovery Command file should be placed.
-If you plan to perform a recovery procedure, PostgreSQL requires that you use the "recovery.conf" filename and that the file is located in the database cluster Data directory. - Restore Command: In this box, enter the WAL Log restore command to use when PostgreSQL needs to access a specific log during the recovery process.
+If you plan to perform a recovery procedure, With PostgreSQL versions 11 and earlier, PostgreSQL requires that you use the recovery.conf file name and that the file is located in the database cluster Data directory.
+With PostgreSQL 12 and later, for recovery to take place, PostgreSQL requires a file named recovery.signal to be present in the database cluster Data directory. - IMPORTANT: For PostgreSQL versions 12 and later, when you select Recovery in Plug-in for PostgreSQL Restore options, recovery.signal file will be placed in the PostgreSQL database cluster Data directory.
+The recovery.signal file indicates to PostgreSQL Server that recovery has been requested.
+NetVault Backup writes to recovery.signal file the pertinent recovery commands.
+PostgreSQL versions 12 and later require the recovery commands to be present in PostgreSQL postgresql.conf file.
+When you configure Plug-in for PostgreSQL, if you select the option Allow File Level Data Copy Recovery to Modify postgresql.conf file.
+If you do not select Allow File Level Data Copy Recovery to Modify postgresql.conf file, then during recovery, before restarting the PostgreSQL Server, ensure to manually copy the contents of recovery.signal into the postgresql.conf file. - Restore Command: In this box, enter the WAL Log restore command to use when PostgreSQL needs to access a specific log during the recovery process.
 Use a restore command that copies WAL Log files from the staging directory, You can use the wildcards %f, which represents the filename, and %p, which represents the full path. - Include Recovery Target Time: If you want to identify a specific point in time from which recovery be captured, select this option.
 In the text box, use the recovery_target_time='<DateAndTime>' command.
 For example, you might enter recovery_target_time='2019-05-30 13:22:00 PDT'. - Recovery Target Inclusive: If the Recovery Command file contains the recovery_target_inclusive command, select this option.
 This command attempts to recover all data up to the specified time.
-If cleared, the process recovers data to the nearest instant prior to the targeted time, which might be a specified time or the current time. - i IMPORTANT: You must use a restore command in the Recovery Command file.
+If cleared, the process recovers data to the nearest instant prior to the targeted time, which might be a specified time or the current time. - IMPORTANT: You must use a restore command in the Recovery Command file.
 The other commands are optional. - 6 Click OK.